HandSCS: Structural Coordinate Space for Animatable Hand Gaussian Splatting: Experiments

 \subsection{Ablation Study}

-We conduct ablation experiments on the InterHand2.6M dataset (subject “test/Capture0”) to assess the impact of different components, including multi-component structural guidance, embeddings for adaptive attributes offset, and the kinematic topology in positional encoding.
+We conduct ablation experiments on the InterHand2.6M dataset using subject test/Capture0 to assess the contribution of each component in HandSCS, including the structural coordinate (Sec.~\ref{sec:3.1}), intra-pose consistency (Sec.~\ref{sec:3.1.3}), and inter-pose consistency (Sec.~\ref{sec:3.2}).

-{\bf Multi-component Structure Ablation.} Tab.~\ref{tab:ablation} shows that each component brings consistent gains and that the full model achieves the best PSNR, SSIM, and LPIPS.
-Beyond the numbers, the ablation indicates that structural guidance improves reconstruction across normal poses and is especially helpful in challenging cases with strong deformations or self-contact, where maintaining boundaries and fine details is most difficult.
+{\bf Component Ablation.} As shown in Tab.~\ref{tab:component_table}, intra-pose consistency via per-Gaussian embeddings (b) improves over the baseline by providing each Gaussian with a learnable identity for non-rigid deformation.
+Inter-pose consistency (c) further enhances global coherence by aligning attributes across structurally corresponding Gaussians.
+The SCS coordinate (d) yields the largest single gain by grounding each Gaussian with an explicit structural representation.
+The full model, combining all components, achieves the best overall performance.
 Visually, as shown in Fig.~\ref{fig:ablation}, the baseline shows noise, blurred boundaries, and strong artifacts in contact regions.
-Disentangled embeddings improve stability but still fail under large deformations.
-Inter-pose guidance sharpens global structure, while intra-pose guidance enhances local details such as wrinkles and fingernails.
-The full model combines both and yields the cleanest results with clear boundaries and minimal artifacts.
+Embeddings improve stability but still fail under complex deformations and close contact.
+The consistency loss sharpens global structure, while the SCS coordinate maintains structure consistency such as wrinkles and fingernails.
+The full model yields the cleanest results with clear boundaries and minimal artifacts.